What Would You Like to Learn Next?

 IT Managers and Directors

-Diploma in Artificial Intelligence consists of six two day study modules utilizing intensive in-class sessions and learning by doing.
+Diploma in Artificial Intelligence consists of six two-day study modules utilizing intensive in-class sessions and learning by doing.
 Covered topics include fundamentals of data and AI as well as contemporary AI technologies and applications.
-You will also hear practical case examples from companies like OP and Yle.
+You will also hear practical case examples from companies like OP, Yle, Stora Enso, and Fourkind.

 Roos' research interests include the theory and applications of artificial intelligence, machine learning, and data science.
 He also teaches introductory courses on these topics with a total of up to 500 students annually.
 He has developed applications of AI in areas such as mobile computing, genomics, epidemiology, quantum physics, and digital humanities.